 - Conversions are more than twice as likely after a local search (compared to searches without local intent)

-Prominence refers to two things: firstly, how well-known a business is online, and secondly, what kind of information web crawlers can find about your business.
-One of the ways Google determines prominence is by looking at the amount of information it can find about your business around the web.
+Prominence refers to how well-known your business is online, and one of the ways Google determines prominence is by looking at the amount of information it can find about your business around the web.

-This information includes links, articles and anything search engines can find about your business in directories.
-The information search engines find in directories is called a citation.
-And Google, Yahoo and Bing all use this information to list your business in local searches.
+This information includes links, articles and anything search engines can find about your business in directories—or citation information. - bold And Google, Yahoo and Bing all use this information to list your business in local searches.

 This is where citation building comes into play for local SEO.